Furquan712/Code-Kshetra-2.0---JIMS/README.md

 ## Highlights

 1. **Inauguration & Keynote:**
-   - Inspiring opening by *[Founder of pathway]* on innovation, collaboration, and the power of community-driven development.
+   - Inspiring opening by *[Devrel Groq]* on innovation, collaboration, and the power of community-driven development.

 2. **Workshops & Tech Talks:**
    - Sessions on cutting-edge topics like AI/ML, cybersecurity, and web development.